 Representative Nicholas A. Mattiello

-Nicholas A. Mattiello (D) was elected as Speaker of the House by his House colleagues on March 25, 2014.
-First elected in November 2006 to Represent District 15 in Cranston, he served as the House Majority Leader from February 2010 until becoming Speaker.
+Nicholas A. Mattiello was elected by his House colleagues as Speaker of the House in March 2014, and then has been re-elected in January 2015, 2017 and 2019 for full two-year terms.
+First elected in November 2006 to represent District 15 in Cranston, he served as the House Majority Leader from February 2010 until becoming Speaker.

-He is a 1981 graduate of La Salle Academy, a 1985 graduate of Boston College with a Bachelor of Science degree in accounting, a 1988 graduate of Suffolk University School of Law, and is a member of the Rhode Island Bar Association.
+Speaker Mattiello is a 1981 graduate of La Salle Academy, a 1985 graduate of Boston College with a Bachelor of Science degree in accounting, and a 1988 graduate of Suffolk University School of Law in Boston, and is a member of the Rhode Island Bar Association.
 He is a self-employed attorney with an office in Cranston.

-Speaker Mattiello is a member of the St. Mary's Feast Society and Oaklawn Grange and is a parishioner at Immaculate Conception Church, all of Cranston.
+Speaker Mattiello is a member of the St. Mary's Feast Society and Oaklawn Grange.
 He previously coached baseball in the Cranston Western Little League and at the Cranston-Johnston Regional Catholic Middle School.

 Speaker Mattiello, who was born on May 16, 1963, is a life-long Rhode Islander and a Democrat.
 He and his wife Mary Ann are the parents of two sons, Nicholas and Anthony.